saltedbones/Africology-and-African-American-Studies/pages/graduate.md

 ## PhD in African American Studies

 Temple is the first University that offer a PhD program in African American Studies.
 The program reflects a deep commitment to the self-directed study of African peoples; Our courses and programs give students the opportunity to explore a variety of academic experiences from the standpoint of African agency.
 Our students are prepared for university teaching and scholarly research and have excellent employment track records.

-**Application Deadline:**
-Fall: January 15

 [Learn More about the PhD in African American Studies Program](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-phd/)

 ## MA in African American Studies

 The MA in African American Studies is designed to teach students about fundamental theoretical and practical issues confronting African people trans-continentally and trans-generationally.
 The MA program seeks to answer personal and intellectual aspirations of students that are not satisfied by a BA degree in African American Studies.
 An MA in African American Studies often serves as a basis for a PhD in African American Studies or in an affiliated field.

-**Application Deadline:**
-Fall: January 15

 [Learn More about the MA in African American Studies Program](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-ma/)